-The primary areas in which we use fair value measurements of non-financial assets and liabilities are allocating purchase price to the assets and liabilities of acquired companies as discussed in Note 9 and evaluating long-term assets (including goodwill) for potential impairment.
+The primary areas in which we use fair value measurements of non-financial assets and liabilities are allocating purchase price to the assets and liabilities of acquired companies (Note 9) and evaluating long-term assets (including goodwill) for potential impairment (Note 5).
 Determining fair values for these items requires significant judgment and includes a variety of methods and models that utilize significant Level 3 inputs.
 For methodologies used in determining fair value reference is made to Footnote A in the Notes to Consolidated Financial Statements in our Form 10-K filed February 20, 2020.